 Automatic graph layouts are complex and finely-tuned algorithms.
 They run thousands of calculations to simulate different physical forces and resolve the most logical and clear layout of your data.
 Is it even possible to find a middle-ground between no layout and a full layout?

 We believe there is.
-We’ve designed the right solution with new adaptive layouts.
+We’ve designed the right solution with adaptive layouts.

-In the next major release of our ReGraph graph visualization toolkit, we’re introducing adaptive versions of all our automatic graph layouts.
+Our ReGraph and KeyLines graph visualization toolkits provide adaptive versions of all our automatic graph layouts.

 They follow graph visualization best practice by reducing link and node overlap, without completely rearranging the chart.
 Instead, new items are discretely slotted into existing whitespace, gently repelling other network components.
 The result is a visualization experience that’s smooth and easy to follow – the perfect way to incrementally explore your graphs.